Sell from home · For home bakers & cooks

 Chat with buyers

-Confirm pickup details, allergies, or timing inside the request before you commit.
+Confirm pickup details, allergies, or timing inside the request.

 Stripe payouts

 Connect once.
-Get paid to your bank automatically after each delivery.
+Get paid to your bank after each delivery.

 Ideas to get started